ergeon/flake8-f-string/README.md

 Error codes
 -----------

-This plugin is using the following error codes:
+This plugin uses the following error codes:

 - FS100 - passing callable objects as arguments for formatted string